nikitavoloboev/data/programming-languages/swift/swift-libraries/swiftui.md

 - [SwiftUI Architectures: Model-View, Redux & ViewState MVVM](https://github.com/quickbirdstudios/SwiftUI-Architectures)
 - [SwiftUI by Examples](https://github.com/artemnovichkov/SwiftUI-by-Examples)
 - [Introspect for SwiftUI](https://github.com/siteline/SwiftUI-Introspect) - Allows you to get the underlying UIKit or AppKit element of a SwiftUI view.
+- [Suitcase](https://github.com/Impedimenta/Suitcase) - Command line tool that can be "programmed" to display a SwiftUI interface that can trigger commands and scripts. ([HN](https://news.ycombinator.com/item?id=23018209))